Practical Magic: Box office

-Practical Magic opened at #1 with $13.1 million in ticket sales.
-The film went on to gross $68.3 million worldwide, less than its $75 million production budget.
+Practical Magic opened at #1 with $13.1 million in ticket sales, beating out Antz, Bride of Chucky and Beloved.
+In Australia, the film debuted at the top of the box office ahead of Ronin and The Waterboy, making $1.6 million in its first weekend.
+The film went on to gross $94.4 million worldwide, on a production budget of $60–75 million.

 Audience viewership

-Practical Magic entered the Max top 10 films chart, securing the #5 spot just one day after its October 1, 2024 premiere on the streaming platform.
+Practical Magic entered the Max top 10 films chart, securing the #5 spot just one day after its October 1, 2024, premiere on the streaming platform.

 Critical response

 Practical Magic received negative reviews from critics upon release, who panned its inconsistent tone and script.
-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 27% based on 101 reviews, with an average rating of 4.9/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 31% based on 111 reviews, with an average rating of 5.1/10.
 The website's critics consensus reads, "Practical Magics jarring tonal shifts sink what little potential its offbeat story may have – though Nicole Kidman and Sandra Bullock's chemistry makes a strong argument for future collaborations."
 On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 46 based on 22 critics, indicating "mixed or average" reviews.
-Audiences polled by CinemaScore gave the film an average grade of 'B-' on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of B− on an A+ to F scale.

 Owen Gleiberman of Entertainment Weekly gave Practical Magic a negative review, calling it "a witch comedy so slapdash, plodding, and muddled it seems to have had a hex put on it."
 Roger Ebert of the Chicago Sun-Times spoke of the film's unsure tone, "veering uncertainly from horror to laughs to romance", and opined that the film "is too scary for children and too childish for adults".
+Angie Errigo of Empire stated that "it tootles along being cute and fluffy like a twentysomethings' version of Sabrina the Teenage Witch, but to further its notions of sisterhood and the power of women, it also takes a spin through Thelma & Louise territory, then revisits The Exorcist to up the supernatural content.
+It's enough to make your head spin".

 Garth Stahl of the Hartford Courant was more positive, noting that women in dark comedy and depictions of sisterhood are rare in film.
 He wrote Practical Magic "has its flaws.
 Some scenes are weak, occasionally lines are a little muddled, and there is some plot underdevelopment.
 Yet it is daring and fun — a frolic for two charming actresses and a dapper film premise".
 He concluded "The main source of attraction is undeniably the enchanting and witty witchcraft.
 It is simultaneously what makes the Owen sisters outcasts and what makes them special.
 With a few very sharp scenes, including a jazzy dance sequence, 'Practical Magic' is worth [it].
 It is a step toward allowing women to assert themselves in the genre of dark comedy.
 Now isn't that practical."

-Reviewing the film for Amazon, Tom Keogh said, "The film has a variety of tonal changes—cute, scary, glum—that Dunne can't always effectively juggle.
-But the female-centric, celebratory nature of the film (the fantasies, the sharing, the witchy bonds) is infectious, and supporting roles by Dianne Wiest and Stockard Channing as Kidman and Bullock's magical aunts are a lot of fun."